This is the definitive guide to blogger outreach in 2019.

 Second, there’s no pressure to share your post.

-Your post isn’t live yet.
+Your post isn’t even live yet.
 So they can’t share it… even if they wanted to.

 Anyway, because I only emailed people that were legit interested in my topic, they were happy to hear from me: